The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Introduction

 These theoretical results lay important groundwork for understanding the asymptotic benefits to using the algorithm; however, less has been published on how the ODTR SuperLearner performs in finite samples, the practical implications of key choices when implementing the algorithm, and illustrations of implementing this algorithm on real RCT data.
 In this paper, we provide an introduction to the implementation of the ODTR SuperLearner in the point treatment setting, and use simulations to investigate the tradeoffs inherent in these user-supplied choices and how they may differ with varying sample sizes.
-In particular, for sample sizes 1,000 and 300, we examine: (1) how to select the candidate algorithms for estimating the ODTR; specifically, the costs and benefits to expanding the library to include a wider set of diverse ODTR algorithms, including simple parametric models versus more data adaptive algorithms, and blip-based versus direct estimation algorithms; (2) implications of the choice of parametric family for creating weighted combinations for candidate ODTR learners (i.e., choice of metalearner); and, (3) implications of the choice of risk function used to judge performance and thereby select the optimal weighted combination of candidate learners.
+In particular, we examine: (1) how to select the candidate algorithms for estimating the ODTR; specifically, the costs and benefits to expanding the library to include a wider set of diverse ODTR algorithms, including simple parametric regressions versus more data adaptive algorithms, and blip-based versus direct estimation algorithms; (2) implications of the choice of parametric family for creating weighted combinations for candidate ODTR learners (i.e., choice of metalearner); and, (3) implications of the choice of risk function used to judge performance and thereby select the optimal weighted combination of candidate learners.
+We do this first for sample sizes 1,000, and then for a reduced sample size of 300 to investigate the implications of a smaller sample size for the relative performance of each ODTR SuperLearner configuration.
 Finally, we apply the ODTR SuperLearner to real data generated from the Correctional Intervention for People with Mental Illness, or ``Interventions," trial, an ongoing RCT in which justice-involved adults with mental illness were either randomized to CBT or TAU.
 In applying the ODTR SuperLearner to this sample, we aim to identify which people benefit most from CBT versus TAU, in order to reduce recidivism.

+Of note, we refer the reader to our companion paper \citep{montoyaplaceholder} in which we describe and show performance of various estimators for the value of a given or learned treatment rule.
+Specifically, once one has estimated the ODTR, as demonstrated in this paper, it may be of interest to \textit{evaluate} it -- that is, to ask the causal question: how would expected outcomes have differed had everyone received treatment assigned by the optimal rule?
+As with the current paper, we additionally apply the techniques we outline in that paper to estimation of the value of a rule applied to the ``Interventions" Study.